Tina Dixon

-Tina Dixon was an American R&B singer, actress and comedian.
+Tina Dixon (born Augustine Dickson; October 7, 1913 – November 10, 2004) was an American R&B singer, actress and comedian.
 She became a featured singer in swing bandleader Jimmie Lunceford's band early in her career and recorded for Excelsior, Aladdin, and King Records in the 1940s.
 By the 1970s, Dixon was making x-rated party records as Auntie Tina Dixon.